top of page

 "Quite simply, I find art glass to be a beautiful and thoroughly satisfying material to use.
 It can be transparent, translucent or opaque.
 It can also be quite flexible, taking on many forms based upon the technique applied.
 Its truly amazing range as a medium allows me the creative freedom to translate my various artistic styles and subject matter into numerous tangible forms."

-In addition to pursuing her artistic endeavors, Scandia will on occasion teach kiln-forming technique workshops for special art glass events, as well as art glass distributors & retailers.
-She has taught dozens of workshops throughout the US, as well as technique workshops in the EU and UK.
+In addition to pursuing her artistic endeavors, Scandia will occasionally teach kiln-forming technique workshops for special art glass events, as well as art glass distributors & retailers.
+She has taught numerous workshops throughout the US, as well as at special events in the EU, UK and Canada.

 If you are interested in either taking one of Scandia’s workshops, or wish to request that she teach for your special event or your place of business, simply send an email with your contact information and specific dates requested and she will get back to you.

-If any workshops are scheduled, they will be announced on the events page.
+If any workshops are scheduled, they will be announced on the Workshops & Events page.

 Still Life painting by Scandia Wood using her Frit Shading painting technique that she teaches in her workshops..